From Xi'an we flew to Guilin for our visit to Yangshuo and the Li River valley.

 One day we had an excursion into the countryside to visit a farming village.
 We were told that this "family" is typical.
 The older woman is the grandmother of the little girl, whose parents have gone to the city to find work.
 They send back money to support granny and the child.

-Under Chinese law a couple is only allowed one child – unless that child happens to be a girl.
+Under Chinese law at the time (since changed) a couple is only allowed one child – unless that child happens to be a girl.
 In that case they can have a second child in hopes of producing a son.
+Abandonment of girl children, infanticide, and selective abortions were also common during those years.

 Because of the limited family size, much attention and expense are lavished on the children.
 This home was very small and unassuming, but the "little empress" had the largest bedroom and her own color TV.